Current-enabled optical conductivity of superconductors

-While intrinsic inversion-breaking superconductors are rare, another opportunity for breaking inversion opens up when we consider supercurrent flow through the material.
-In this work, we investigate the effect of such inversion-breaking current on optical conductivity of superconductors.
+In this work, we investigate the effect of inversion-breaking supercurrent on optical conductivity of superconductors.
 We demonstrate that optical transitions are possible even in clean, single-band superconductors when the flow of supercurrent is introduced.
 By treating optical conductivity at the linear response level, we show that the predicted signal depends on the nature of the normal state as well as the type of superconducting order.
-This is corroborated by the comparison of supercurrent-induced responses in single band and Dirac fermion systems with s-wave and d-wave pairings.
+This is corroborated by the comparison of supercurrent-induced responses between single band and Dirac fermion systems, and between s-wave and d-wave pairings.
 The predicted optical response dominates over that of Mattis-Bardeen theory for photon energies in the vicinity of the superconducting gap edge.
 As the supercurrent flow can be established and controlled by applying external magnetic field through the Meissner effect, this approach introduces a control knob that can modify an optical response of a superconductor in an experimental setting without requiring the system to be driven far from equilibrium.
 Combining these factors leads to a promising tool for investigation of the superconducting state.

 \textit{Supercurrent and the excitation spectrum}.--- When a supercurrent flow is introduced in a superconductor, the Cooper pairs in the condensate acquire finite momentum $2\mathbf{q}$.
 As a result, the dispersion of quasiparticle excitations now includes a term corresponding to a Doppler shift \cite{fuldeGaplessSuperconductingTunnelingTheory1969}: